Banteng: Hybrids

 Domesticated banteng have been hybridised with other types of cattle.
 Madura cattle, found in Java, are fertile hybrids of banteng and zebu.
 A small breed, the bulls weigh between 250 and 300 kg and the cows weigh 150 kg.
 They are used in local traditional events such as bull racing and cow beauty contests.
 Other hybrids include Donggala, Galekan and Java Brebes (Jabres) cattle.
 While all hybrids with zebu are fertile, the male hybrids resulting from a cross with taurine cattle are sterile.
 A program to cross-breed domestic and wild banteng began in June 2011, resulting in five pregnancies.
 This was intended to help improve the quality and productivity of the domesticated breed.
 The wild bulls were transported from the Baluran National Park in Situbondo.

 As symbol

+Certain elements in the Indonesian independent movements proposed it to be part of the Indonesian flag before the 1939 decided in favour of the plain red-and-white flag.

 The banteng's head appears as one of the five emblems in the shield of Indonesia's coat-of-arms, "Garuda Pancasila".
 The emblem appears on the top-left of the shield, representing the fourth principle of the Indonesian five-point state philosophy (Pancasila), "Democracy that is Guided by the Inner Wisdom in the Unanimity Arising Out of Deliberations Amongst Representatives".
 A number of political parties in the country used the banteng's head as its symbol, including the Indonesian National Party (of President Sukarno), the Indonesian Democratic Party, and the Indonesian Democratic Party of Struggle (of Presidents Megawati Sukarnoputri and Joko Widodo).
-Certain elements in the Indonesian independent movements proposed it to be part of the Indonesian flag before the 1939 decided in favour of the plain red-and-white flag.